 I've always had an interest in firearms.
 I can recall my first BB gun, and then the progression to shooting rifles and shotguns as a youth and Boy Scout.
 I joined the military and carried an M4 for a living.

 Compared to most, I was gifted with Rifles and Carbines.
 I always qualified "Expert" in the Army, and rarely missed a shot. perhaps because of this, I never felt the need to train as often or develop my skills.

-I moved to Fort Hood and got to work with a 20+ year military and law enforcement veteran who was deep in the gun game.
-I started shooting recreationally with him and moved more into the realm of handguns.
+When I moved to Fort Hood and got to work with a 20+ year military and law enforcement veteran who was deep in the gun game, I started shooting recreationally with him and moved more into the realm of handguns.
 I was good with handguns, but he was always a little bit better.
 I began shooting more and more regularly out of competitive nature, but also because I enjoyed the camaraderie experienced with friends on a range and the mental escape from the stresses of the outside world.

 Think about this: When you're on a range, you're focused on hitting a target.
 A paper target, steel target, pop-up target, it doesn't matter.
 You have a clear and defined objective.
 Shooting allowed me to focus on a goal and work to achieve the goal.

-I think there is a good lesson here about life, business, relationships, anything really.
+I think there is a good lesson here about life, business, relationships, and anything really.
 Set a goal, zero in on it, and make it happen.
 An oversimplification, perhaps but the concept is true.

 I shoot because It's something that I enjoy doing.
 I also shoot because it helps me put into perspective what my actual goals and objectives are, and work out a plan to knock them out.